0nK3t4m1n3/0nK3t4m1n3/README.md

 Please ask me to take inspiration from my ponies YES.
-THIS INCLUDES MY COLOURING STYLE. through whispers or atabook!!
+THIS INCLUDES MY COLOURING STYLE. through whispers or atabook!!!

 w2i im always off tab. or sign ata bc there's a 40% chance i'm unable 2 respond

  c + h freely unless with friendss

 I’m not online all the time, but when I am, it bothers me when people cling to me just to ask things or start a conversation.
 It’s my choice if I don’t want to engage in anything with you.